An itchy scalp, or scalp pruritus, is a common problem that can cause frustrating symptoms, such as frequent scratching and discomfort.

 Treatment for your itchy scalp depends on its cause.
 For example, dandruff is treated through frequent hair washing with special topical agents.
 Each scalp medication works in a unique way, such as reducing oil on the scalp or killing fungus.

-Some medications that might be used to treat seborrheic dermatitis (dandruff) are:
+Some medications that might be used to treat dandruff include:

 - antifungal creams